 A plan of action is essential for any successful transition period, whether it involves promotional goals or day-to-day operations.

-The 30-60-90 day plan provides a framework for new hires, new managers, and team leaders looking to make strong impressions from day one - starting with understanding objectives, gathering resources, and doing their own competitive research
+The 30-60-90 day plan provides a framework for new hires, new managers, and team leaders looking to make a strong positive first impression from day one - starting with a solid understanding of objectives, gathering resources, and doing their own competitive research

 Also excellent advice for newly promoted employees!